Blazemeter/jmeter-debugger/README.md

  - initial release
  - disabled variables change highlight

 ## Roadmap

 ![travis](https://img.shields.io/travis/Blazemeter/jmeter-debugger.svg)
 ![travis](https://img.shields.io/codecov/c/github/Blazemeter/jmeter-debugger.svg)

- - choose TG from context of tree and show debugger started?
- - Maximize on Windows / Non modal window (what to do with all the collision cases?)
  - expand sampler path in tree to reveal it
  - logic to stop on Sampler bp
  - logic to stop on Listener bp only once after sample
+ - choose TG from context of tree and show debugger started?
+ - revive Stop button?
+ - Maximize on Windows / Non modal window (what to do with all the collision cases?)
- - revive variable change highlight
+ - revive variable/property change highlight
  - fix disabled items appearing in tree
- - revive Stop button?

  - italic font in tree not shown on Mac
  - blue color for current element is blue-on-blue for Mac